satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-In this article, we raise five problems with the current process for reviewing scientific articles, and argue that opening up the review process to include many reviewers, could address all of these problems.
-We propose that this may be accomplished by enhancing current code review systems for application to article review.
+In this article, we raise five problems with the current process for reviewing scientific articles, and argue that opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and could address all of these problems.
+We propose that this may be accomplished by enhancing current code review systems for software development to support article review.
 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
 We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing some of the current limitations of code review systems for article review mentioned above.
 Had we solicited many reviewers, we could have experienced more of the real-world challenges of such an open review system.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
 Third, because we had to meet the submission deadline for this article, one or another of us took some decisions without seeking approval from all other reviewers.
 All three of these point to the problem of reviewers reaching an agreement so that the article could be published in a timely manner.

 In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception